veronyxk84: (Vero#spike)

 [personal profile] sweettartheart posting in [community profile] 100words

-Please use the tag "prompt: #448 - farewell" with your response.
+Please use the tag "prompt: #451 - work of art" with your response.

 Please put your drabble under a cut tag if it contains potential triggers, mature or explicit content, or spoilers for media released in the last month.